 The Berghia nudibranch is also designed to eradicate Aiptasia.
-The Berghia possess specialized sensory organs called rhinophores that are able to chemically detect Aiptasia.
-This allows the Berghia to target in on Aiptasia, even those too small to be readily seen.
+The Berghia nudibranch possess specialized sensory organs called rhinophores that are able to chemically detect Aiptasia anemones.
+This allows the Berghia to target in on Aiptasia, even those anemones too small to be readily seen.

-Additionally, the Berghia have evolved a method of approaching the Aiptasia that prevents it from feeling threatened and firing their stinging cells or releasing their planula larva which would result in more Aiptasia.
-Though the mechanism is not yet fully understood the chemical composition of their mucus changes and does not trigger a discharge of nematocysts in the anemone.
+Additionally, the Berghia nudibranchs have evolved a method of approaching the Aiptasia that prevents it from feeling threatened and firing their stinging cells or releasing their planula larva which would result in more Aiptasia in the aquarium.
+Though the mechanism is not yet fully understood the chemical composition of their mucus changes and does not trigger a discharge of nematocysts in the aiptasia anemone.
 This interaction has been described as similar to the way in which a clownfish approaches a host anemone.

-The result is that ALL the Aiptasia is consumed leaving nothing remaining to reproduce or regenerate new Aiptasia.
+The result is that ALL the Aiptasia being consumed leaving nothing remaining to reproduce or regenerate new Aiptasia anemones.

-NOTE: Formerly known as Berghia verrucicornis and recently reclassified as a new species Aeolidiella stephanieae though currently known by its common name of Berghia nudibranch.
+NOTE: First known as Berghia verrucicornis and later reclassified as a new species Aeolidiella stephanieae though currently known by its common name of Berghia nudibranch.

-The adult Berghia is and is semi-translucent.
+The adult Berghia are semi-translucent.
 Juveniles available for purchase in the aquarium trade are typically ¼ - ½ inch in length.
 “Adults” range in size from ½ to ¾ of an inch in length on average, with fully grown adults ranging in size from 1 to 1½ inches in length.

 The ‘head’ of the Berghia has two long oral tentacles.
 These are used primarily as contact chemoreceptors to taste food quality.
 Immediately behind the two oral tentacles are the rhinophores.
 These are typically shorter than the oral tentacles and form a ‘V’ on the head of he nudibranch.
 The rhinophores are used are distant chemoreceptive sensory organs used to locate distant food sources.

-Immediately behind the rhinophores are the ‘eyes’ of the Berghia, capable of very rudimentary vision and believed to be used as a means of sensing light.
+Immediately behind the rhinophores are the ‘eyes’ of the Berghia nudibranch, capable of very rudimentary vision and believed to be used as a means of sensing light.

 Covering the ‘back’ of the Berghia, behind the rhinophores, are numerous protrusions know as Cerata.
 These cerata are considered to be an extension of the digestive system and form two primary functions.
 The first is as an aid for oxygen exchange (similar to gills).
 In addition, they also contain cnidosacs at the tips of the cerata.

-Berghia also have been shown to harbor the Zooxanthellae, the photosynthetic symbiotic algae found in corals.
-While utilizing a very primitive form of symbiosis, the Berghia is able to capture zooxanthellae from the Aiptasia.
+Berghia nudibranchs have been shown to harbor the Zooxanthellae, the photosynthetic symbiotic algae found in corals.
+While utilizing a very primitive form of symbiosis, the Berghia are able to capture zooxanthellae from the Aiptasia.
 Research has shown that these symbionts continue to perform high levels of photosynthesis and remain in the Berghia’s cerata for as much as 6 days before being excreted.
-Regular feeding helps the Berghia maintain an active supply of zooxanthellae; however, due to the primitive form of symbiosis, the zooxanthellae are insufficient to prevent starvation of the Berghia in the absence of a readily available food source.
+Regular feeding helps the Berghia maintain an active supply of zooxanthellae; however, due to the primitive form of symbiosis, the zooxanthellae are insufficient to prevent starvation of the Berghia in the absence of a Aiptasia anemones.

-Berghia nudibranchs are hermaphroditic, with each individual possessing both female and male reproductive organs.
-However, the Berghia requires a second individual to mate with in order to fertilize its eggs.
+Berghia nudibranchs are hermaphroditic, with each nudibranch possessing both female and male reproductive organs.
+However, the Berghia requires a second individual to mate with in order to fertilize the eggs.
 (Image at left is of two Berghia mating)

 Young Berghia may begin laying eggs as Juveniles as early as 28 days old.
 Eggs are laid in a spiraling strip referred to as an ‘egg ribbon’.

 In the image to the right, you can see the egg ribbon.
-The eggs ribbons are typically laid in concealed places, such as on the underside of the rock-work, or beneath a large coral.
+The eggs ribbons are typically laid in concealed places, such as on the underside of the live rock, or beneath a large live coral.